anoma/nspec/docs/tutorial/engines/index.md

 - the messages to be sent
 - the timers to be set on the clock

-## Transition functions via guarded actions
+## Transition functions via guards and actions =: guarded actions

 The Anoma specification defines transition functions via a set of guarded actions.